 Most of the free trips (those that do not include a cost) are trips made, possibly quite frequently (such as walking a dog) to local sites.

 Visits to urban green and blue spaces in 2015 was estimated to be worth £4.4 billion in social physical health gains during 2015

 An increasing amount of research indicates that greater exposure to, or “contact with”, natural environments (such as parks, woodlands and beaches) is associated with better health and well-being.

 Similar to noise mitigation, the numbers have not been updated since the last urban iteration and are currently in development.
 This is because some of the data needed to update this work have not been updated since the last report.
-3 to green and blue spaces in urban areas in 2015, providing 74,000 additional quality adjusted life years4 to society.
+In the scoping study, Eftec (2017) estimated there were 2.1 million active visitors3 to green and blue spaces in urban areas in 2015, providing 74,000 additional quality adjusted life years4 to society.

 The welfare value is based on HM Treasury Green Book guidance, where an additional life year in perfect health is valued at £60,000.
 Therefore, the estimated societal gain associated with active visits to urban green spaces is over £4.4 billion a year.
 Valuations based on quality adjusted life years are welfare values based on willingness to pay studies.
 It is possible to estimate exchange values for health-related benefits by reference to the cost-effectiveness of public health providers in delivering health outcomes.
 This is an area of further work.